-In these challenging times with the developing situation with coronavirus (COVID-19), Cats Protection is taking extra precautions to keep our cats, volunteers, employees and the public safe and continue to provide high levels of care for the cats in our centres and branches as well as helpful welfare advice to cat owners.
+In light of the ongoing situation with coronavirus (COVID-19), Cats Protection is taking extra precautions to keep our cats, volunteers, employees and the public safe and continue to provide high levels of care for the cats in our centres and branches.

 Thinking about adopting a cat or kitten?
 At Cats Protection, we believe in matching the right cat to the right home.
 That's why we look at everything from your potential pet's personality to where you live - creating the perfect match for both cat and owner.